Aosman4395/ECS-project/README.md

 Storing the image in ECR allows ECS to pull and run the application independently of the local development environment.

 ### Image Tag Used

-The image was pushed using the **`latest`** tag.
+The image is tagged using the **Git commit SHA**.

+Each build generates a unique, immutable image tag based on the commit, ensuring:

+- Every deployment is traceable to a specific code change
+- No risk of overwriting previous images
+- Easy rollback to a known working version

-This tag represents the **current stable version** of the application for this project and will be referenced in the ECS task definition in the next phase.
+This image tag is dynamically passed to the ECS task definition during deployment via the CI/CD pipeline.

 ### Verification (AWS Console)